-- The test reader should be an adult who is familiar with the student, and who is typically responsible for providing this support during educational instruction and assessments. - Test readers must be familiar with the terminology and symbols specific to the test content and related conventions for standard oral communication. - Test readers must be employed by the school or school district and trained in test administration as well as test security policies in accordance with the WY-TOPP manuals, guidelines, and related documentation.
+- The test reader should be an adult who is familiar with the student, and who is typically responsible for providing this support during educational instruction and assessments. - Test readers must be familiar with the terminology and symbols specific to the test content and related conventions for standard oral communication. - Test readers must be employed by the school or school district and trained in test administration as well as test security policies in accordance with the WY-TOPP and WY-ALT manuals, guidelines, and related documentation. - Test readers may not be close relatives or immediate family members of the student.